EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2024-05-15-long-live-embedded-databases.md

 **Popular Options**
 When it comes to choosing an embedded database, you're spoiled for choice.
 Some popular options include:
 1. **[Firebird](https://www.firebirdsql.org/)**: A powerful and open-source relational database that's widely used in various industries.
+The most important feature is that can run as an embedded database and as a client-server
 2. **DBF**: A file-based database that's simple to use and ideal for small projects.3.
 3. **[SQLite](https://www.sqlite.org/)**: A lightweight, self-contained database that's perfect for mobile and web applications.
 4. **[DuckDB](https://duckdb.org/)**: A columnar database that's designed for fast querying and data analysis.